Dance

 DAN 339 Movement, Ecology and Performance in the Smith Landscape (4 Credits)

 This course offers an opportunity to explore how place and landscape offer inspiration and opportunities for dance, performance and embodied experience.
-Place can include natural landscapes, buildings, parks, pathways, stairways, living rooms, and the place of our bodies.
+Place can include natural landscapes, buildings, parks, pathways, stairways, living rooms and the place of bodies.
 The goal of this course is to create bridges between the ecological and the poetic realms of human experience.
-Students will explore how creativity is being in relationship to things, beings, environments, and the historical and cultural contexts.
+Students explore how creativity is being in relationship to things, beings, environments and the historical and cultural contexts.
 This course includes a series of public performances and is open to students interested in engaging in creative collaborative process.
 Enrollment limited to 18. {A}

 Spring, Alternate Years

-DAN 377ci Advanced Studies in History and Aesthetics-Contact Improvisation Practice and History (4 Credits)
+DAN 377ci Topics in Advanced Studies in History and Aesthetics-Contact Improvisation Practice and History (4 Credits)

-In this course students will engage throughout the semester both in the practice of contact improvisation (CI) and the study of its history from 1972 till the present.
-We will study how CI has become a world-wide phenomenon, how it has evolved on different continents and regions, and how its participants have navigated issues of power, sexuality, race, identity, and culture.
-We will consider the ecosystems of CI classes, jams, and performances; CI in academia; and CI in relationship to professional dance training, aesthetics, and performance.
+In this course students engage throughout the semester both in the practice of contact improvisation (CI) and the study of its history from 1972 till the present.
+The class studies how CI has become a world-wide phenomenon, how it has evolved on different continents and regions, and how its participants have navigated issues of power, sexuality, race, identity and culture.
+Students consider the ecosystems of CI classes, jams and performances; CI in academia; and CI in relationship to professional dance training, aesthetics, and performance.
 All levels.
 Enrollment limited to 20. {A}

 Fall, Spring, Variable